If you’re dreaming of a trip to gorgeous Southern California, be sure to check out these top family friendly San Diego Travel Tips!

 Sherry writes: “I live in San Diego…best city ever…the beaches (LaJolla Cove), Belmont park, SeaWorld, the waterfront Embarcadero….the list goes on.
 To eat Phil’s BBQ, Hob Nob Hill, Point Loma Seafood and Corvette Diner.”

-Where to Eat In San Diego:
+Where to Eat In San Diego

-Hodad’s for Epic San Diego Burgers: Go to Hodad’s Burgers recommended by Guy Fieri.
+Go to Hodad’s Burgers recommended by Guy Fieri.
 I had the “Guido Burger” and it was SO good!!

 Cassie writes: “Try a Hodads bacon cheeseburger”

-Rubio’s for Best Coastal Burritos in Town: From mahi mahi burritos to fish tacos, and salmon salads to loaded nachos, there’s something fun for everyone at Rubio’s!
+From mahi mahi burritos to fish tacos, and seafood salads to loaded nachos, there’s something fun for everyone at Rubio’s!

 My favorite item on the menu is the Chicken Burrito Especial with Guacamole and Chipotle Sauce… and be sure to ask for it ‘Classic Style’ to get the delicious Mexican rice.

-Point Loma Seafoods for the Best Fish Sandwich in San Diego: After growing up in Seattle, I became a bit of a seafood addict.
 If you’re like me and can’t get enough of it, head on over to Point Loma Seafoods and order a fish sandwich.
 It’s located right on the water/marina, so visit at sunset for a gorgeous view.

-Blue Water Seafood Market & Grill for Off-the-Charts Fresh Caught Seafood: Eat at the Blue Water Seafood recommended by Guy Fieri.
-Our family has been several times to this fun little hole-in-the-wall seafood grill and LOVES it!
-They serve up fresh caught fish, shrimp, and even shark tacos! {it tastes like chicken} 🙂 If there’s a line, don’t worry… it’s totally worth the wait!
+They serve up fresh caught fish, shrimp, and even shark tacos! (it tastes like chicken) 🙂 If there’s a line, don’t worry… it’s totally worth the wait!

 Eloise writes: “Eat at Kono’s in Pacific Beach.
 Best breakfast and reasonably priced.
 Find outdoor seating across the boardwalk and watch the surfers in the am while eating breakfast.”